JorjaFox/website/_posts-old-blog/2015-08-20-csi-finale-day-twenty-two-2.md

 Notice I left out two big names?

-Jorja and Billy <em>still aren't done</em>!
+Jorja and Billy _still aren't done_!
 Expect tears today.
 The WPAP and I are buying stock in Kleenex.